BillZhou233/BillZhou233/README.md

 - I prefer to use [Visual Studio Code](https://code.visualstudio.com/) in Windows 10.
 - I like playing Rhythm Games, and sometimes make custom charts ~~and abandon them halfways~~.
+- I could be a little sensitive to text formatting standards such as spacing.
-- I have to rely on others when writing in English most of the time ~~but mistakes are unavoidable~~.
+- I may have to rely on others when writing in English most of the time ~~but mistakes are unavoidable~~.
 - Ask me anything [here](https://github.com/BillZhou233/BillZhou233/issues).
-  - I may be slow to respond, but I will try to go through every comment carefully EXCEPT some offensive contexts.
+  - I may be slow to respond, but I will go through every comment carefully EXCEPT some offensive contexts.
 - BillZhou233 is the CUTEST!!1111

 </details>